partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: Oh, okay.... is something wrong with that?

-Earb: It's terrible!
+Muku: It's terrible!
 That's where the Miracle Lemons are!

 Unit 01: Oh, Momo-chan, I'm no good with the Miracle Lemons... just ONE of their acid slice attacks and folks like me go rusty instantly-wak!